algorandfoundation/puya/docs/algopy_testing/usage.md

 The Algorand Python Testing framework provides a powerful set of tools for testing your Algorand Python smart contracts within Python interpeter.
 This section will continue delving into the main features and concepts of the framework.

+> Please note that this framework is in preview, detailed documentation is to follow, if you are interested in specific op code or having trouble implementing a test, reach out to us on #algokit channel on official Algorand discord.

 ## Test Context Manager

 The core of the testing framework is the `algopy_testing_context` [context manager](https://docs.python.org/3/library/contextlib.html#contextlib.ContextDecorator).
 This creates a simulated Algorand environment for your tests that mimics major behaviour of AVM in Python interpreter.